vishalnandagopal/backend-imgGen/README.md

 ## Intro

 A Spring application that serves as the backend for the angular frontend.
-This serves as an customized intermediate between the angular frontend and OpenAI servers.
+This serves as a customized intermediate between the angular frontend and OpenAI/Stability AI servers.

 ## Install the following